Authored by the expert who managed and guided the team behind the Brazil Property Pack

 So, is now a good time?

-The strongest signal is that rents in São Paulo are rising faster than sale prices (around 9% versus 5% yearly), which means landlord income is catching up to property values rather than falling behind.
+Another strong signal is that rents in São Paulo are still rising faster than sale prices in many areas, which helps defend values for investors.

 Is it smart to buy now in São Paulo, or should I wait as of 2026?